divine-ray/Servilia/Items/Weaponry/Propelled Projectile/OA-WS BST Model 7ⁿ.md

 #Item #Weapon
 %%Ballistic Spell Test, model/iteration 7%%

 *Origin: Lost.* The creators of this weapon succumbed to the [[Faceless|tooth of time]] and vanished from the face of earth.
-Only their exquisite craftsmanship in Magitech and weaponry remains.
+Only their exquisite craftsmanship in [[Arcane Engineering]] and weaponry remains.
 Restorative work has revealed the company as "Ommoran Arms Weapons Systems".